Takapuna Beach rape trial: 'I said no ... he just kept going'

 "Now I can't trust people ... can't talk to anyone, which defeats the purpose of being a human being."

-Frank's lawyer Tiffany Cooper said his client believed they had consensual sex.
+Frank's lawyer Tiffany Cooper said her client believed they had consensual sex.

 "There's a real back story to this case," she told the jury, "Despite your understandable emotions, please keep an open mind."